bbugyi200/funky/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `funky` for local development.
+Here's how to setup `funky` for local development.

 1. Fork the `funky` repo on GitHub.

 2. Clone your fork locally:

     ```
     $ git clone git@github.com:your_name_here/funky.git
     ```

 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:
+Assuming you have [virtualenvwrapper] installed, this is how you setup your fork for local development:

     ```
+    $ cd funky/
     $ mkvirtualenv funky
-    $ cd funky/
+    $ workon funky
-    $ python setup.py develop
+    $ pip install -r dev-requirements.txt
     ```

 4. Create a branch for local development:
     ```
     $ git checkout -b name-of-your-bugfix-or-feature
     ```
    Now you can make your changes locally.

 5. When you're done making changes, check that all the tests are still passing::

     ```
-    $ python setup.py test or py.test
+    $ make check
     ```

+   > **NOTE**: You must have [shunit2] installed to run the shell tests (e.g.  `test_funky.sh`)

 6. Additionally, any code added / changed is expected to meet flake8 style guidelines.
    Make sure by running::

    ```
    $ flake8 funky tests
    ```

 7. Commit your changes and push your branch to GitHub::

     ```
     $ git add .
     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature
     ```

-8. Submit a pull request through the GitHub website.
+8. Submit a pull request through GitHub.

-## Pull Request Guidelines

-The pull request should work for Python 3.4, 3.5 and 3.6, and for PyPy.
-Check [Travis CI](https://travis-ci.org/bbugyi200/funky/pull_requests) and make sure that the tests pass for all supported Python versions.

-In addition, for all code contributions excluding bugfixes, it is expected that the documentation has been updated and/or additional documentation has been added.

-Furthermore, additional tests should be created before submitting any major changes to the codebase.

 ## Deploying